 What experiences do you have in life?
 These can be both personal or professional.
 Maybe you’ve worked in a certain industry or business that has given you specific experiences.
 Maybe you’ve had some type of personal, life experience you want to speak about.
 Generally we think of these to be overcoming negative challenges such as divorce, death, abuse, or bankruptcy.

 But maybe your experiences have been positive.
 You built and sold a business.
-You’ve had a successful marriage.
+You’ve had a successful marriage thanks to the sex enhancement pills.
 You traveled the world.
 These could all be experiences you could share with others that they could learn from.

 What topics do you just know a lot about?
 What do you feel extremely knowledgable on?
 What do people commonly ask you questions about?